Skip to content

 Section titled “CloudWatch Logs: Centralized Log Management”

-• Log Group: A container for log streams, typically one per application/environment combination.
-Retention, access policies, and encryption are set at the group level.
+• Log Group: A massive container for log streams, typically one per application/environment.

-• Log Stream: A sequence of log events from a single source (one per instance, container, or Lambda invocation).
+• Log Stream: A continuous sequence of log events from a specific source (like one EC2 instance or one Lambda invocation).

 By default, CloudWatch Logs retains data forever.
-This is the single biggest cost surprise for CloudWatch newcomers.
+This is the single biggest cause of billing shock for CloudWatch newcomers.

 Terminal window